Disney character performers in Florida object to media restrictions

-TAMPA, Fla.
-A union for Walt Disney World Resort character performers said it filed a charge with the National Labour Relations Board on Friday objecting to a push requiring them not to divulge which characters they portray in any media, including social media.
+TAMPA, Fla., June 5 A union for Walt Disney World Resort character performers said it filed a charge with the National Labor Relations Board on Friday objecting to a push requiring them not to divulge which characters they portray in any media, including social media.

 In recent weeks, performers have been asked to agree, via an electronic document, not to disclose their roles in television, radio, print and social media outlets, according Donna-Lynne Dalton, recording secretary and business agent for Teamsters Local 385 in Orlando, Florida.

-She said the push goes beyond longstanding practise at the theme park and resort, where character performers are trained not to identify themselves in a way that spoils the illusion.
+She said the push goes beyond longstanding practice at the theme park and resort, where character performers are trained not to identify themselves in a way that spoils the illusion.

 "I support the company's position on maintaining the magic," said Dalton, herself a former Disney character performer.
 "But having them sign off on confidentially is unacceptable."